Starships (song): Composition and musical style

 Nicki Minaj co-wrote "Starships" with its producers Nadir "RedOne" Khayat, Carl Falk, and Rami Yacoub, with additional writing from Wayne Hector and Bilal "The Chef" Hajji.
-In 2011, a demo version of "Starships", sung by Mohombi, was given to Minaj who personalized the verses to make it sound "more her style", while keeping the chorus.
+In 2011, a demo version of "Starships", sung by Mohombi, was given to Minaj, who personalized the verses to make it sound "more her style", while keeping the chorus.
 Minaj's vocals were recorded at Conway Studios in Los Angeles.
 Trevor Muzzy described the vocal recording process:

 "All Nicki's vocal tracking was done at Conway Studios in LA, where she had a lockout and was working with her engineer, Ariel Chobaz.
 I did not want to assume that how he was recording her wasn't working, so I asked him what he had set up, and he told me that there were two vocal signal chains, one being a Telefunken ELAM 251 going into a Chandler TG2 mic pre and then through an Urei 1176 [compressor].
 The other was a more traditional Neumann-Neve chain.
 The 251 chain sounded amazing and worked really well with the 1176, which I don't typically use for cutting vocals.
 It gave her voice a unique character with a cool edge that wasn't there with the other chain.
 We cut Nicki's vocals in a day, and I came back and we redid a few things, so you could say it was a two-day process."

 The song was mixed in only a day, and Muzzy went to Conway to see what minor adjustments Minaj wanted to do to the mix.

 "Starships" is a dance-pop, Europop, electronic dance and techno-pop song that features Minaj rapping in the verses, after the song opens with an electric guitar.
 According to MTV, the song shows Minaj's "pop side".
 During the final breakdown, a stadium football chant can be heard chanting the lead notes of the song.
 Jocelyn Vena of MTV said that "it's hard not to see [Britney] Spears' influence on the rapper/singer when listening to the song."
 Billboard compared "Starships" to the work of Lady Gaga and Jennifer Lopez, other artists produced by RedOne.
 Musically, "Starships" is written in the key of D major and follows a moderate tempo of 125 beats per minute.
-Written in common time, the song follows a chord progression of D−A−G−Bm−F♯m−G. The song contains a brief sample of "Twinkle Twinkle Little Star" as written by Jane Taylor.
+Written in common time, the song follows a chord progression of D−A−G−Bm−F♯m−G. The song contains a brief interpolation of "Twinkle Twinkle Little Star" as written by Jane Taylor.
 Hector and Mohombi provide backing vocals during the final chorus.

 In September 2013, electronic artist Clive Tanaka filed a lawsuit against the song's writers, claiming it infringed on his composition and recording "Neu Chicago".
 The lawsuit was dismissed.